KlippL/Chicago-Traffic-Violations/README.md

 ![Data Exploration](Daily_Speed_Trap_Violations.png)
 https://public.tableau.com/profile/laura.klipp#!/vizhome/Speed_Violations/TrafficCameraDataExploration

 Since the daily violations over time show a lot of noise.
 My next visualization shows the same number of violations, but at a weekly level for a smoother graph.
 While it is clear to see the downward trend over time, there is still a lot of  seasonality to this data and therefore adding a trendline shows the decrease more clearly.
-The final visualization shows the a 2 month moving average to further smooth out the declining trend in violations per month over time.
+The final visualization shows a 2 month moving average to further smooth out the declining trend in violations per month over time.

 ![Violations Over Time](weekly_time_trend.png)
 https://public.tableau.com/profile/laura.klipp#!/vizhome/Data_for_Mayor/DecreasingViolations